Source Code Bundles

 will be charged to your account.

 Each bucket has information associated with it.
 Your custom file information can be up to 10 key/value pairs.
 Each key is a UTF-8 string up to 50 bytes long, and can contain letters, numbers, and the following list of special characters: "-", "_", ".", "`", "~", "!", "#", "$", "%", "^", "&", "*", "'", "|", "+".
 Each key is converted to lowercase.
 Names that begin with "b2-" are reserved.
 There is an overall limit of 10,000 bytes for all of the values.

 For names that don't start with "b2-", there is no limit on the size or content of the values, other than the overall size limit.

 Names that start with "b2-" must be in the list of defined "b2-" names and their values must be valid.
 B2 rejects any bucket create or update requests with an unexpected "b2-" info name.
 B2 also rejects any bucket create or update request with a "b2-" bucket info name whose value doesn't meet the format specified for that name.
 There are not any defined "b2-" names yet.

-Now when all files from this bucket are downloaded, the response will contain
+from then on, when any files from this bucket are downloaded, the response

 Each bucket has a set of lifecycle rules that instruct B2 to hide or delete old versions of files.